nuxencs/seasonpackarr/docs/design-docs/season-pack-lifecycle.md

 13. The torrent is added to the client, checked so the present files are recognised, and not left paused.
 See [qbittorrent-import-flow.md](qbittorrent-import-flow.md) for the complete-vs-partial client import flow with diagrams.
 14. The processor returns an explicit success, rejection, or failure outcome.
-One response module applies the matching log severity, notification payload, and unchanged legacy webhook reason contract.
+One response module validates it, applies the matching log and notification behavior, and maps it to the HTTP contract.

 ## Outcome Classes

 - Success: the stage completed its match or import operation.
 It logs at info level and maps to the `MATCH` notification level.
 - Rejection: the release does not meet matching or smart-mode policy.
 It logs at info level without an error field and maps to the `INFO` notification level.
-- Failure: request, client, torrent, filesystem, or import work failed.
+- Failure: invalid request or operational work prevented completion.
 It logs at error level with the cause and maps to the `ERROR` notification level.

-The processing stage chooses the outcome kind.
-The legacy webhook reason code remains stable.
-It does not select log or notification severity.
-For example, reason `445` is a rejection when inspected files do not match the pack, but it is a failure when candidate file details cannot be read.
+The processing stage chooses the outcome kind and semantic reason.
+A failure also has a request, internal, or dependency fault class.
+The reason does not select HTTP, log, or notification severity.
+For example, an exact torrent-file mismatch is a `torrent_mismatch` rejection, while a client file-detail error is a `client_file_inspection_failed` dependency failure.

-HTTP rejection and failure bodies use the canonical reason text.
+The HTTP adapter maps success to `200`, rejection to `422`, and request, internal, and dependency failures to `400`, `500`, and `502`.
+All processing responses contain the outcome, reason, and canonical message.
 Operational causes stay in structured logs and failure notifications.
-If one or more hardlink faults make achieved smart-mode coverage insufficient, the result is a failure at the stable below-threshold reason code, not a policy rejection.
+If one or more hardlink faults make achieved smart-mode coverage insufficient, the result is an internal `hardlink_failed` failure, not a policy rejection.

 Failures include: